Lu Zhi (Han dynasty): Family and descendants

-Lu Zhi's youngest son, Lu Yu (183 - April 257), later served in the state of Cao Wei during the Three Kingdoms period.
+Lu Zhi's youngest son, Lu Yu (183 - April 257), (Note: Lu Yu's biography in Sanguozhi recorded that he was orphaned when he was 10 (by East Asian reckoning) in 192, when Lu Zhi died.
+Cao Mao's biography in the same work recorded that Lu Yu died in the 3rd month of the 2nd year of the Gan'lu era; the month corresponds to 2 to 30 Apr 257 in the Julian calendar.
+Thus, Lu Yu was about 74 when he died.) later served in the state of Cao Wei during the Three Kingdoms period.
 Lu Yu had 2 sons: Lu Qin (died 24 April 278) and Lu Ting, who both served the Western Jin dynasty.
-Lu Ting's son Lu Zhi (盧志) was a general for Sima Ying, one of the princes associated with the War of the Eight Princes.
-A daughter of Lu Yu married Hua Yi (華廙), son of Hua Biao (華表), son of Hua Xin.
+Lu Ting's son Lu Zidao was a general for Sima Ying, one of the princes associated with the War of the Eight Princes.
+A daughter of Lu Yu married Hua Yi (華廙), (Note: not to be confused with his nephew with a similar-sounding name.) son of Hua Biao (華表), son of Hua Xin.
+(Note: Hua Yi's biography in vol.44 of Jin Shu recorded that Lu Yu was Hua Yi's father-in-law.)

-Lu Zhi's eldest son (Lu Ting's grandson) was Lu Chen (盧諶; 285 - c.April 351).
+Lu Zidao's eldest son (Lu Ting's grandson) was Lu Chen (盧諶; 285 - c.April 351).
+One of Lu Chen's granddaughters was the mother of Northern Wei official Cui Hao.
 One of Lu Chen's great-grandsons was Lu Xun (盧循; died c.1 June 411), who was the brother-in-law (husband of younger sister) of Jin rebel Sun En, and whom continued Sun's rebellion after his death.